nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding a person : `find`

-Finds guests and vendors that match any of the given keyword(s).
+This command will help you find guests and vendors that match any of the given keyword(s) that you provide.

 **Format:** `find [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [rsvp/RSVP] [r/relation] [c/COMPANY] [b/BUDGET] [t/TAG]...`